HarrisonSlater/Harri.SchoolDemoAPI/README.md

   - [RestSharp](https://github.com/restsharp/RestSharp) for the client

 ## Building from source
-Use the included build scripts or build in Visual Studio
+Use the included build scripts in the root of the repo or build in Visual Studio
 ### Windows

 #### PowerShell